Decoding Rajput Weddings: A Grand Celebration of Indian Heritage

 Palla Dastoor (Gifts and more)

 The groom’s family comes to the girl’s house with gifts, clothes, jewellery, sweets and all kinds of bridal trousseau items.
-A Palla or a Padla Dastoor usually takes place a day or two before the wedding.
+A Palla or a Palla Dastoor usually takes place a day or two before the wedding.

 Nikasi, Baraat, Dhukav (The grand procession & warm welcome)

-Wedding Traditions & Rituals
+Rajput Wedding Rituals

 The bride and the groom sit by the holy fire while the priest chants Vedic mantras of matrimony.
 Throughout a Rajput wedding, the bride’s face is hidden behind a veil.
 While all the women attend the wedding rituals, the male members tend to the guests and take care of the hospitality.
 Here are the wedding rites and traditions: